Granitosaurus/granitosaurus.github.io/content/code/my-bin-center.md

 ### Improvements

-You could probably go wild with bunch of flags and modifications but it's important to remember to KISS - keep it simple stupid.
+You could probably go wild with a bunch of flags and modifications but it's important to remember to KISS - keep it simple stupid.
 With pipes, aliases and various other shortcuts leaving this script to do one job is very much a good idea! :)

 ### Pitfalls